Scanning Checks / Importing Files¶

-If you are using a check scanner from your bank, you will be able to import a file into TouchPoint.
-This gives you both the benefit of having your check deposits made automatically (thus being able to keep the checks for referral) and having that process create bundles in TouchPoint to automatically create contribution records for your donors.
+If you are using a check scanner from your bank, you will be able to import a file of contributions into TouchPoint.
+This gives you both the benefit of having your check deposits made automatically (thus being able to keep the checks for referral) and having that process create batches in TouchPoint to automatically create contribution records for your donors.

 Note

-To scan check images and data directly into a TouchPoint bundle, see Scanning Checks to Import Data and Images.
+To scan check images and data directly into a TouchPoint batch, see Scanning Checks to Import Data and Images.

-You can also import files from Push Pay or other online payment processors if you are using one that is not supported as a Payment Gateway into TouchPoint.
+You can also import files from other online payment processors if you are using one that is not supported as a Payment Gateway into TouchPoint.
 The process works the same way as the check file import.
 See below.

 The first time you use the import for either checks or a file, you will of course need to associate each check/contribution with a donor in your database.
 After that, any subsequent checks from that donor will be matched automatically.